Kapuni Branch: Te Roti Junction

 The junction with the Marton - New Plymouth railway line faced south towards Hāwera with trains operating from that station.
-The station of Te Roti was rebuilt as an island station and the branch ran parallel to the mainline for around half a mile north of the station, before swinging hard left to cross the Waingongoro river bridge.
+The station of Te Roti was rebuilt as an island station and the branch ran parallel to the mainline for around half a mile north of the station, before swinging hard left to cross the Waingongoro river bridge round a curve.
+All other curves were easy and grades were no more than 1 in 100, except 1 in 70 from Te Roti to Matapu for Opunake bound trains.

 On 14 May 1961 the junction was realigned with points facing toward Eltham and services operated from Stratford instead.
 The Hāwera locomotive depot was closed around the same time, and Te Roti station itself closed in 1967.

 Closure beyond Kapuni

+The 1952 Royal Commission of Inquiry into New Zealand Government Railways noted Branch revenue for the year to 31 March 1951 was £14,590, £14,409 from goods and £181 from passengers.
+Spending was £25,924, leaving a loss of £11,334, but the branch contributed £62,973 to main-line revenue.
+The branch wasn't at that time recommended for closure, but the Commission drew attention to loss-making branches.

 From the 1970s traffic to Ōpunake was becoming negligible due to competition from road transport.
 However, the section as far as Kapuni was much better patronized, chiefly due to the New Zealand Lactose factory at Kapuni and the natural gas and urea plant at Palmer Road.
 For this reason, in April 1976 it was decided to close the line beyond Kapuni (effective 31 July 1976).
 At the same time the rest of the branch was upgraded and renamed the Kapuni Branch.

 The lifting of the railway beyond Kapuni was initially subject to a union ban, and track and buildings remained in place until the early 1980s (similar to what happened with the closure of the Waiau Branch in Canterbury around the same time).